Till1983/flask-blog-project/README.md

 ```
 flask db upgrade
 ```
-If you want to reverse a previous change that you have made, execute:
+If you want to reverse a previous change, execute:
 ```
 flask db downgrade
 ```